Civil

 Human spaceflight remained controversial in FY2013 because of NASA’s request of $830 million for commercial crew, which SLS advocates once again argued violated the terms of the 2010 NASA Authorization Act where SLS and MPCV/Orion were to have priority.
 For FY2013, commercial crew ultimately received $535 million instead.

 However, the most controversial aspect of the FY2013 request was the reduction in funding for NASA’s planetary exploration program.
 The cuts proposed for FY2013 and the following four years meant that NASA had to withdraw from a cooperative program with the European Space Agency (ESA) to launch two probes to Mars in 2016 and 2018.
 They were the first in a series of probes over many years — a “campaign” — that eventually would lead to returning a sample of Mars to Earth.
 Probes can be launched to Mars every 26 months when the planets are properly aligned.
 That long-term commitment apparently was a factor in the reluctance of the Obama Administration to commit to the initial missions in 2016 and 2018.
 Planetary exploration is popular in Congress and some Members immediately criticized the cut.
-In December 2012, NASA announced that it would launch another Mars mission in 2020 using spare parts from the Mars Curiosity mission that is now exploring the planet, but with new science instruments.
+In December 2012, NASA announced that it would launch another Mars mission in 2020 using spare parts from the Mars Curiosity mission was already exploring the planet, but with new science instruments.
+(That became the Mars Perseverance rover that launched in 2020 and landed in February 2021 with the Ingenuity helicopter.)

 After a tumultuous year of debate, which included a 16-day government shutdown (October 1-16, 2013) when Congress could not reach agreement on a FY2014 budget, NASA actually came out pretty well.
 The FY2014 Consolidated Appropriations Act (colloquially called “the omnibus”) provided $17.67 billion for NASA, just $70 million less than the request.
 Our FY2014 NASA budget fact sheet provides more detail.